cmuratori/misc/cleancodeqa.md

 That's how I interpret what you're saying so far, and also how I interpretted things you've said recently like "If my Clojure code is too slow, I can always drop down to Java", meaning that you could rewrite a portion of the code in Java if that part needed more performance.

 Is that a fair characterization?

+**Bob**
+I'm one of those signatories of the Agile Manifesto who still believes in a bit of up-front architecture and design.
+(Actually, I'm pretty sure they all do.
+It was the latter zealots who thought it better to leap into code without any forethought).

+In the case you mentioned I _hope_ I would have thought through the problem well enough to recognize where I might run in to performance problems and to therefore treat those modules with greater attention.
+For example, I might have created a very attenuated version of the module and then subjected it to a torture test while profiling the behavior.
+My concern, of course, would be the investment of a large amount of time and effort into an approach that ultimately failed to meet my customer's needs.
+(Ask me why I worry about things like that ;-).

+The bottom line, of course, is that Single Factor Analysis is _always_ suboptimal.
+There is no _ONE TRUE WAY_.
+(A point I tried to make several times in _Clean Code_.)